sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * What's your character's social standing?
 When they first walk into a room full of people, do they provoke any reaction?

-Even if the players finish picking cards, finish asking all these questions.
+Even if the players are done picking cards, finish asking all these questions.
 The goal is to get everyone thinking about how *each* of these questions applies to *their* character, so they don't all just make murder-hobos.

-# Home / Comfort
+### Home / Comfort

 Before the game begins, ask *every* player where their character feels most at home, or what their favourite activity is.